On Yang-Mills Stability Bounds and Plaquette Field Generating Function: Introduction and Description of Results

-It is to be emphasized that the work of Ref. \cite{YM} concentrated only on the existence of a finite normalized free energy for the model, in the (subsequential) thermodynamic and continuum limits, respectively, $\Lambda\nearrow a\mathbb Z^d$ and $a\searrow 0$.
-No other property of the model was considered.
-It is also worth noticing that the techniques and methods used in Ref. \cite{YM}, combined with the results of Refs. \cite{M,MP,MP2} could be used to prove the existence of a normalized free energy for a bosonic lattice QCD model, with the (anti)quark fields replaced with spin zero, multicomponent complex or real scalar fields.
+It is to be remarked that, as a first step towards showing the existence (the continuum and thermodynamic limits) of the YM models and QCD, here and in Ref. \cite{YM}, we only concentrated on the finiteness of the scaled free energy per degree of freedom.
+Next, in Ref. \cite{GYM}, the finiteness analysis was extended to the generating function of gauge-invariant plaquette fields and their correlations.
+There, we did not invest in analyzing the properties these quantities satisfy and if there is possibly more than the physical models of interest.
+It is also worth noticing that the techniques and methods used in Ref. \cite{YM}, combined with the results of Refs. \cite{M,MP,MP2} were used to prove the existence of a scaled free energy for a bosonic lattice QCD model, with the (anti)quark fields replaced with spin zero, multicomponent complex or real scalar fields.
 This is the content of Ref. \cite{bQCD}.
+With these results in mind, we mention that our methods and techniques can eventually be coupled with new and more traditional methods, such as explicit renormalization and multiscale analysis, to make progress towards the complete construction of QFT models, e.g. to show the existence of the continuum and the thermodynamic limits of correlations for the $\mathrm{SU}(3)$ YM model and QCD, and also other interesting models which are still not fully understood.

-In this paper, we also consider correlations of gauge invariant physical plaquette fields.
-As mentioned above, the continuum limit $a\searrow 0$ of these fields are the usual continuum fields associated with the formal continuum limit of the Wilson YM action.
-To analyze these plaquette field correlations, we pass to globally scaled plaquette correlations where the scaled fields are related to the physical fields by a multiplicative factor which depends on the lattice spacing $a$ but not on the position of the plaquette.
-The scaled field plaquette correlations are proved to be bounded, uniformly in $a\in(0,1]$.
-These bounds imply bounds on the singular behavior, in $a$, of the physical plaquette correlations.
-For example, the bound implies that the physical plaquette-plaquette correlation has a singularity of at most $a^{-d}$, when $a\searrow 0$.
+We now turn to generating functions and correlations.
+The folklore tells us that the TUV bound of Eq. (\ref{TUVnorm}) is enough to bound the generating function and correlations.
+For the case of the scaled free field (see Appendix A), the generating function for powers of the field at a single point $x$ is

-It is important to remark that the exponential decay of physical field correlations is the same as that of scaled field correlations.
-Hence, the associated energy-momentum spectrum is also the same.
+where $J$ is a constant source strength, and the expectations $\langle [\phi(x)]^r \rangle$, $r=1,2,\ldots$ are Gaussians and are also bounded.
+So as not to think that these boundedness properties only hold for the scaled scalar free field, in Appendix B, we prove that they also hold for another scaled field model, which we call {\em truncated model} and which is a good candidate for a continuum QFT model that exists and in perturbation theory it is nontrivial (non-Gaussian) in $d=4$.
+This is important because of the recent triviality results for $\phi^4_4$ by Aizenman and Dumenil-Copin \cite{AizDC}.